jbasen/Crestron-Home-Assistant/README.md

 let me know.
 You can send me an email at the address in the module help.
 Thanks

 Releases:
+v1.01 -
+1. Changed processor type in demo program to make it easier to load to any 4-series processor
+2. Reduced signal traffic on feedback signals from modules - Alarm Control Panel, Analog Sensor, Climate, Cover, Enum Sensor, Fan, Input Number Helper, Lawn Mower, Light, Select, Sonos, and Vacuum
+3. Fixed multiple issues with the Climate module.
+One fix required changing temperatures from temperatures in tenths of degrees to temperatures in degrees.
+One, un-needed output was also removed from the module.
+   Also added missing support for swing mode and swing horizontal modes.
+4. Minor other bug fixes

 v1 - Initial Release - NOTE - For some reason the .lpz file in the zip file was triggering Windows Defender to report that there was a virus.
 I have removed the lpz file from the zip to eliminate this false report.